corsairmarks/combined_stellaris_enhancements_and_fixes/README.md

 ### Post-Game Start

 This mod can be safely added after the game has started, but should not be removed from a game in-progress.
-Losing access to the new technology "" could
+Losing access to the new technology "Lithorian Idyll" could cause problems for the game if any countries have researched it.

 ## Known Issues